mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 Run this from chef-repo, to find the existing redis instances and reconfigure them via `redis-cluster-reconfigure.sh`, excluding new shard as it was configured already with `enable-debug-command` above during provisioning.

-**Warning:** `enable-debug-command` config option must already be enabled for newly added nodes during the time of provisioning otherwise failover wouldn't work, which is required for reconfiguring the redis process.
-Failover requires atleast one keyslot to be present on the shard.
+**Warning:** `enable-debug-command` config option must already be enabled for newly added nodes during the time of provisioning otherwise failover wouldn't work, which is required for reconfiguring the Redis process.
+Failover requires at least one keyslot to be present on the shard.

 ```
 knife search -i 'roles:$ENV-base-db-$DEPLOYMENT' | sort -V | grep -v $SHARD_NUMBER > $DEPLOYMENT-nodes.txt